What is Jesus?

 This is not to be confused with the Son of God.

-The majority of Christian scholars belief that Jesus is the Son as God, which means that the Son is God Himself.
+The majority of Christian scholars belief that Jesus is the Son "as" God.

 Son of God

-But never does Jesus directly proclaim to be God.
+But Jesus never directly proclaim to be God.

 Son of Man